-Once privacy policies have been written and acknowledged by all employees, it is up to security to implement them.
-Security often falls under IT.
-Security is both in charge of configurations and security monitoring, with a plethora of new tools in the market and lots of noise from constant alerts.
+Once privacy policies have been written and acknowledged by all employees, it is up to cybersecurity to implement them.
+Cybersecurity often falls under IT.
+Cybersecurity is both in charge of configurations and security monitoring, with a plethora of new tools in the market and lots of noise from constant alerts.

 With rapidly changing technology, especially services from cloud providers like AWS, Google, and Microsoft, keeping security configurations up to date is a constant challenge.

 Compliance is about keeping promises.
 It’s about building trust.
 It is the best representation to the market, customers and partners that you have created and executed privacy policies and procedures.
 Compliance is largely about proof, and the collection of that proof can be a bane on both security and privacy.